Sept. 22, 2022 update:

 - Please be considerate of other visitors and pick up after your pets

-For additional information or questions, please contact the BLM Taos Field Office at 575-758-8851.
+For additional information or questions, please contact the BLM Santa Cruz Lake contact station at 505-351-1438.

 North Shore/boat ramp area- picnic tables & shelters with fire rings/grills and 3 vault toilets.
 North Shore/fishing pier area- no picnic tables or shelters, and 2 vault toilets.
 One campground at Overlook area (not accessible from lake) with picnic shelters, grills and 1 vault toilet.
 Drinking water is available at the North Shore area ONLY.